-Climate & Health in the 2018 Legislative Session
+Climate & Health in the Washington State Legislature

 Our Climate & Health Task Force works to confront climate change as the biggest public health threat of our time.
-A number of issues we advocate for, including reducing greenhouse gas emissions, strengthening oil transport safety, and putting a price on carbon pollution, are the focus of legislation in Olympia during this short legislative session.
+A number of issues we advocate for, including reducing greenhouse gas emissions, strengthening oil transport safety, and putting a price on carbon pollution, were the focus of legislation in Olympia during the short session that ran from January to March.

-We hope you’ll join us in contacting your legislators to support climate action using health-based advocacy.
-Below are some policies we are watching.
+Even as we wrap up with this year's legislative session we hope you’ll join us in continuing to contact your legislators to support climate action using health-based advocacy.
 For more information or tips on advocacy, please contact Sarah Cornett at firstname.lastname@example.org.

 If you want to contact your legislators, you can find their contact information here: http://app.leg.wa.gov/districtfinder/.